 Instead of using fresh lemons or limes, you can get the same result with store-bought Citric Acid.
 You can usually find Citric Acid in the baking section of your grocery store.

 Mix the Citric Acid with some hot water.
 You can soak the small rusty metal items in the mixture.
-Or, to remove rust on metal furniture, saturate rags or paper towels in the mixture.
+Or, to remove rust from metal furniture, saturate rags or paper towels in the mixture.

 Wrap the saturated rags around the furniture.
 Then wrap them in plastic or foil to keep them wet while the acid penetrates the rust.
 This method might take 24 hours or more for tough rust.

 You can get the best results by sprinkling that raw potato with some salt or baking soda (for grit), then scrub the rust spots with that salted potato.
+You can leave a rusty knife in a potato to safely and easily remove rust on sharp blades.

-Use Angle Grinder Stripping Discs On Rust
+9. Use Angle Grinder Stripping Discs On Rust

-An Angle Grinder is another great tool that can be used to grind off the rust on metal to expose bare metal.
+An Angle Grinder is another great tool that can be used to grind off the rust from metal to expose bare metal.
 Angle Grinders are another one of the best solutions for heavily rusted metal.

 Just be sure to wear safety glasses and follow all safety instructions when using an Angle Grinder.

-Using Diesel To Remove Rust on Tools and Metal
+10. Using Diesel To Remove Rust on Tools and Metal

 Last but not least, you can soak rusty metal tools and parts in Diesel to remove the rust.
 This is an old-fashioned, proven way to remove rust that my Grandpa always used.